-TCDC has the mandate to inspect and investigate the Societies/SACCOS in accordance with Section 91 and 93 of the Cooperative Act No. 6 of 2013 and its regulation of 2015.
-In the same manner, the Microfinance Act of 2018, section 47 and regulation 65 of the SACCOS Regulation 2019 stipulate the same power of TCDC.
+TCDC has the mandate to inspect and investigate the SACCOS in accordance with Section 91 and 93 of the Cooperative Act No. 6 of 2013 and its regulation of 2015.
+In the same manner, the Microfinance Act of 2018, section 47 and regulation 65 of the SACCOS Regulation 2019 stipulate the same power of TCDC as a delegated authority.
 Therefore, TCDC has a mandatory obligation as per mentioned Laws and Regulation.

-1.3 Risk-based Supervision Process
+1.3 SACCOS Supervision Process

 Figure 1.1 gives a summary of the integrated process of risk-based supervision and its various components.
-The supervisory process starts with off-site monitoring (covered in Chapter 6) by SACCOS submitting prudential reports to TCDC.
+The inspectory process starts with off-site monitoring (covered in Chapter 6) by SACCOS submitting prudential reports to TCDC.
 Based on prudential reports and past on-site inspection, financial ratings are developed (Chapter 3).
 These ratings as well as the relative impact of the size of the SACCOS in the market determine the resource scheduling (Chapter 2) of on-site inspections.
 The preparation and process for conducting the inspection is discussed in detail (Chapters 2 and 3) and followed by compiling an inspection report (Chapter 4) and identifying, if any, enforcement or corrective actions needed (Chapter 5).
-The process, then, restarts as the corrective actions and performance are monitored from off-site.
+The process, then, re-starts as the corrective actions and performance are monitored from off-site.

-Figure 1: Risk Based Supervisory Process
+Figure 1: Risk Based Inspectory Process

-1.3.1 Supervisory risk-assessment framework
+1.3.1 Inspectory risk-assessment framework

-Risk-Based Supervision is made on the ground that supervisory resources should be allocated to areas of high risk in the particular SACCOS.
-Risk assessment should be done continuously, but at least on a quarterly basis and during onsite examinations.
+Risk-Based Supervision is made on the ground that inspectory resources should be allocated to areas of high risk in the particular SACCOS.
+Risk assessment should be done continuously, but at least on a quarterly basis and during on-site Inspections both full scope and Inquiry.
+Inspection.